fonero-project/fonero-trade/src/styles/solar-css/CONTRIBUTING.md

 ## Submitting Changes

 * <a href="https://docs.google.com/forms/d/1g7EF6PERciwn7zfmfke5Sir2n10yddGGSXyZsq98tVY/viewform?usp=send_form">Sign the Contributor License Agreement</a>.
-* All content, comments, and pull requests must follow the [Stellar Community Guidelines](https://www.stellar.org/community-guidelines/).
+* All content, comments, and pull requests must follow the [Fonero Community Guidelines](https://www.fonero.org/community-guidelines/).
 * Push your changes to a topic branch in your fork of the repository.
-* Submit a pull request to the [solar repository](https://github.com/stellar/solar) in the Stellar organization.
+* Submit a pull request to the [solar repository](https://github.com/fonero-project/solar) in the Fonero organization.
  * Include a descriptive [commit message](https://github.com/erlang/otp/wiki/Writing-good-commit-messages).
  * Changes contributed via pull request should focus on a single issue at a time.
  * Rebase your local changes against the master branch.
 Resolve any conflicts that arise.